alexjmoore/bcs-azfw/README.md

-# bcs-azfw
+# Material for the BCS presentation on Azure Firewall &amp; Azure Front Door
-Samples from the Azure Firewall &amp; Azure Front Door presentation
+Samples from the Azure Firewall &amp; Azure Front Door presentation of 23rd October 2018

 ## Azure CLI steps to use these features